Set-Conditional Set Generation for Particle Physics: Acknowledgement

 \section{Acknowledgement}

+The authors would like to thank Kyle Cranmer for the fruitful discussion and comments on the manuscript.
 ED is supported by the Zuckerman STEM Leadership Program.
-SG is partially supported by Institute of AI and Beyond for the University of Tokyo.
+SG is partially supported by the Institute of AI and Beyond for the University of Tokyo.
 EG is supported by the Israel Science Foundation (ISF), Grant No. 2871/19 Centers of Excellence.
 LH is supported by the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094-390783311.